KxSystems/docs-v1/docs/language/glossary.md

 Dictionary
 : A map of a _list_ of keys to a list of values

+Domain
+: The domain of a function is the complete set of possible values of its argument.
+: <i class="fa fa-hand-o-right"></i> [Interactive Mathematics](http://www.intmath.com/functions-and-graphs/2a-domain-and-range.php)

 Enumeration
 : A space-saving representation of a _list_: a list of the indexes of its _items_ in its _nub_.